 Classes at black hound clay south

-winter class registration is now open!
+SPRING class Registration is now open!

-Winter 2026 SESSION IS January 12 - March 8, 2026
+SPRING 2026 SESSION IS MARCH 30 - MAY 24, 2026

 All instruction, tools, glazes. firing and 25 pounds of clay are included in the price of tuition.
 Additional clay can be purchased on our website.
 One free open studio is included with every class.